darylknight/boilerplate/README.md

 - Staging to local: `rsync -rtP --delete ploi@SER.VER.IP.ADD.RESS:/home/ploi/staging.boilerplate.com/web/uploads/ web/uploads/`
 - Production to local: `rsync -rtP --delete ploi@SER.VER.IP.ADD.RESS:/home/ploi/boilerplate.com/web/uploads/ web/uploads/`

-## Code Formatting
+## Code formatting

-- This project uses [Prettier](https://prettier.io) for automatic code formatting, with the [Prettier for Melody](https://github.com/trivago/prettier-plugin-twig-melody) plugin to make it work with Twig files.
-This is an opinionated way to format code which keeps spacing consistent between developers
+- This project uses [Prettier](https://prettier.io) for automatic code formatting, with the [Prettier Plugin for Twig ](https://github.com/zackad/prettier-plugin-twig) plugin to make it work with Twig files.
+This is an opinionated way to format code which keeps code consistent between developers.
 - The configuration for Prettier in this project is defined in `.prettierrc.json`
 - To ignore certain files or paths, add them to `.prettierignore`
-- It's easiest to set up Prettier to format files automatically on save (you can do this with Visual Studio Code).
-To do this, follow [Prettier with Twig in VS Code](https://codeknight.co.uk/blog/getting-prettier-working-with-twig-craft-cms).
+- You should set up your editor to format files automatically on save

-### Code formatting with Prettier & Tailwind class sorting
+### Tailwind class sorting

-Visual Studio Code can be set up to format twig files on save using Prettier.
-The following repositories in package.json are used for this:
+In addition to formatting spacing and line breaks, we also auto-sort Tailwind classes.
+The following repositories in `package.json` are used for this:

 ```
 "prettier" // The formatting engine
+"tailwindcss" // Tailwind
-"@prettier/plugin-php" // formats PHP files
+"@prettier/plugin-php" // Formats PHP files
-"tailwindcss" // Tailwind itself
+"@zackad/prettier-plugin-twig" // Fixes Trivago's abandoned repository to enable Prettier formatting for Twig files
 "prettier-plugin-tailwindcss" // Tailwind's plugin to sort Tailwind classes
-"@zackad/prettier-plugin-twig" // Fixes Trivago's abandoned repository to format twig files an integrated with prettier-plugin-tailwindcss
 ```

 These files configure how it works: